Dreams-d/Dreams-d/README.md

 ### Hi 👋

 - :orange_book: Focusing on Javascript and Continuous Learning
-- :hammer: Creator of applications
+- :hammer: developer of web applications